 Two Creative Sources?
-This week we continue our series on creative source and take a look at "physical place" and "inner peace" as sources of inspiration and creativity.
+We continue our series on Creative Source and take a look at "physical place" and "inner peace" as sources of inspiration and creativity.

 We happen to live in one of the most beautiful physical places on the planet, Northern New Mexico, and I certainly draw inspiration from the long desert vistas across 4 million-year-old volcanic formations, and from the pine-covered mountains that rise behind me, and morph into peaks of seemingly barren Alpine tundra.
 This place holds a certain magic for me, so much so that when I spent 20 years in a place that did not resonate with me in this way, I couldn't get New Mexico out of my mind, and I always imagined that I would return.
 During this time away, I co-wrote a song called "Building in my Mind," which was indeed a metaphor for getting back to one's place of inspiration.
 The song also exemplifies the power of intention and visualization: It didn't take long after the song was written that circumstances did in fact change, and I was able to make the move back to my creative home.